 - 5.1.
 Not all branches sell Lottery tickets or Lottery Scratch Cards.
 Where these items are sold, they are usually sold from the co-located shop's retail counter, rather than from the Post Office counter, even though they have to be accounted for using the Horizon terminal at the Post Office counter. - 5.2.
-There is often a significant difference in the opening hours of the counter in the retail shop and the Post Office counter.
+There is often a significant difference in the opening hours of the counter in the retail shop and the shop's Post Office counter.
 The retail counter will therefore be selling Lottery tickets/Scratch Cards outside the hours where the Horizon system is operating at the Post Office counter.
-Since branches are not allowed to sell National Lottery products other than through the Post Office, all ticket sales have to be recorded, each day, in Horizon.
+Since branches are not allowed to sell National Lottery products other than through the Post Office, each day's ticket sales have to be recorded, the following morning, in Horizon.
 Also, before any Lottery Scratch Cards can be sold, they must first be 'Activated' on the Camelot terminal and then 'Remmed in' to Horizon. - 5.3.
-We have received many reports where Subpostmasters have stated that their branch's Horizon system would get 'out-of-sync' with the quite separate Camelot system, thereby generating material surpluses or deficiencies that were eventually corrected by Post Office Issuing Transaction Corrections ('TCs') through the Horizon system.
+We have received many reports where Subpostmasters have stated that their branch's Horizon system would get out-of-sync with the quite separate Camelot system, thereby generating material surpluses or deficiencies that were eventually corrected by Post Office issuing Transaction Corrections (TCs) through the Horizon system.
 The average Lottery-related TC was approximately £650 and many of these TCs were for amounts that were exactly divisible by £160, that being the value of a full pack of Scratch Cards. - 5.4.
-These problems appear to have been most serious and frequent between 2005 and February 2010, when Post Office made a significant change to its standard operating procedures that made it impossible, after that date, to have packs of inactive Scratch Cards recorded in Horizon at the same time as in the Camelot system.
+These problems appear to have been most serious and frequent between 2005 and February 2010, when Post Office made a significant change to its standard operating procedures that made it impossible, after that date, to have packs of inactive Scratch Cards recorded in Horizon

+- at the same time as in the Camelot system.
 A further important improvement was made in February 2012 when Post Office introduced a system change that finally eliminated the possibility of synchronisation errors between the Horizon and Camelot systems. - 5.5.
-We have also been told that, before these important system improvements were introduced, inconsistent and sometime conflicting advice was provided by the Helpline which further exacerbated the problem. - 5.6.
-The out-of-sync problem was particularly relevant in branches where the retail shop sold Lottery tickets late into the evening, after the Post Office counter had closed.
-A further complication often occurred on those Wednesday evenings marked the end of the monthly Trading Period.
-Subpostmasters were required to reconcile the Horizon/Camelot figures first thing on a Thursday morning, rather than at 17:30 hrs on the Wednesday, but this requirement was not always advised by the Helpline.
-It is not clear whether the training that Subpostmasters received covered this important point. - 5.7.
-A specific example of the Camelot/Horizon synchronisation issue is described in Appendix 4 to 2nd Sight's Interim Report dated 8th July 2013 and this provides further important information about this matter.
+We have also been told by Applicants that, before these important system improvements were introduced, inconsistent and sometimes conflicting advice was provided by the Helpline which further exacerbated the problem. - 5.6.
+The out-of-sync problem was particularly prevalent in branches where the retail shop sold Lottery tickets late into the evening, after the Post Office counter had closed.
+A further complication often occurred on the final Wednesday evening of the monthly Trading Period.
+Subpostmasters were required to reconcile the Horizon/Camelot figures as a priority task on the Thursday morning, rather than at 17:30 on the Wednesday, but this requirement was not always advised by the Helpline.
+It is not clear whether the training and support that Subpostmasters received covered this important point. - 5.7.
+A specific example of the Camelot/Horizon synchronisation issue is described in Appendix 4 to our Interim Report dated 8th July 2013 and this provides further important information about this matter.